-- (1) All voltages are with respect to the potential at the GND pin. - Min and Max limits are specified by design, test, or statistical analysis.
-Typical numbers are not ensured, but do represent the most likely norm. - CIN, CPOLIT, C1, and C2: Low-ESR Surface-Mount Ceramic Capacitors (MLCCs) used in setting electrical characteristics - For the group of outputs on a part, the following are determined: the maximum output current in the group (MAX), the minimum output current in the group (MIN), and the average output current of the group (AVG).
-For the group, two matching numbers are calculated: (MAX-AVG)/AVG and (AVG-MIN)/AVG.
+(1) All voltages are with respect to the potential at the GND pin.

+(2) Min and Max limits are guaranteed by design, test, or statistical analysis.
+Typical numbers are not guaranteed, but do represent the most likely norm.

+(3) C{IN}, C{POUT}, C1, and C2: Low-ESR Surface-Mount Ceramic Capacitors (MLCCs) used in setting electrical characteristics

+- (4) For the two groups of outputs on a part (Group A and Group B), the following are determined: the maximum output current in the group (MAX), the minimum output current in the group (MIN), and the average output current of the group (AVG).
+For each group, two matching numbers are calculated: (MAX-AVG)/AVG and (AVG-MIN)/AVG.
 The largest number of the two (worst case) is considered the matching figure for the group.
-The typical specification provided is the most likely norm of the matching figure for all parts. - Output resistance (ROUT) models all voltage losses in the charge pump.
-ROUT can be used to estimate the voltage at the charge pump output ( $P{OUT}$ ): $V{Pout} = (1.5 \times V{IN}) - (R{OUT} \times I{OUT})$ .
-In the equation, $I{OUT}$ is the total output current: the sum of all active Dxx output currents and all current drawn from $P{OUT}$ .
-The equation applies when the charge pump is operating with a gain of 3/2 ( $V{IN} \le 4.75V$ typ.).
-Headroom voltage: $V{HR} = V{Pout} - V{LEDx}$ .
+The matching figure for a given part is considered to be the highest matching figure of the two groups.
+The typical specification provided is the most likely norm of the matching figure for all parts. - (5) Output resistance (R{OUT}) models all voltage losses in the charge pump.
+R{OUT} can be used to estimate the voltage at the charge pump output (P{OUT}): V{Pout} = (1.5 × V{IN}) (R{OUT} × I{OUT}).
+In the equation, I{OUT} is the total output current: the sum of all active Dxx output currents and all current drawn from P{OUT}.
+The equation applies when the charge pump is operating with a gain of 3/2 (V{IN} ≤ 4.75V typ.). - (6) Headroom voltage: $V{HR} = V{Pout} V{LEDx}$.
 If headroom voltage requirement is not met, LED current regulation will be compromised.